-In a 2014, Pew Research Center’s American Trends Panel conducted a study among 3,042 cell phone users.
-The study found that 89% of cell phone users used their phone during the most recent social gathering they attended.
-Along with wanting to know how these individuals used their phones in a social setting, researchers also wanted to know what these individuals hoped to accomplish by their usage.
-It was found that many of these people engaged in cell phone usage for either “group-contributing” reasons — to post a picture or video they had taken of the gathering, to share something that had occurred in the group by text, email, or social networking site, to get information they thought would be interesting to the group, or to connect with other people who are known to the group — or “retreating-from-the-group” reasons — they are no longer interested in what the group was doing, to connect with other people who are strangers to the group, or to avoid participating in what the group was discussing.
+In 2014, the Pew Research Center’s American Trends Panel conducted a study among 3,042 cell phone users.
+The study found that 89% of them used their phone during the most recent social gathering they attended.
+Along with knowing how these individuals used their phones in a social setting, researchers also wanted to know what these individuals hoped to accomplish by their cell phone usage.
+It was found that many of these people engaged in cell phone usage for either “group-contributing” reasons — to post a picture or video they had taken of the gathering, to share something that had occurred in the group by text, email, or social networking site, to get the information they thought would be interesting to the group, or to connect with other people who are known to the group — or for “retreating-from-the-group” reasons — they were no longer interested in what the group was doing, to connect with other people who are strangers to the group, or to avoid participating in what the group was discussing.
 Despite these distinctions, I’d argue that all of the aforementioned reasons should all be categorized as “retreating-from-the-group” reasons, as they all keep people from meaningfully engaging with the individuals around them.

-Not only does phubbing — snubbing others in favor of our phones — keep us from engaging with the people around us, it also leads to relational conflicts.
+Not only does phubbing — snubbing others in favor of our phones — keep us from engaging with the people around us, but it also leads to relational conflicts.
 I watch this happen to those around me and in my own relationships more often than I’d prefer were the case.
-Whether it’s with friends on the train, a couple at dinner, parents with their young children, or an employee at a meeting, it’s highly likely that the person being phubbed will feel unheard, disregarded, and disrespected and possibly turn to their own device, thus perpetuating the problem.
-When we are connected to our phones, we are unable to be attentive to those around us; We miss out on facial cues, body posture, changes in tone of voice, and often the actual content of what the other person wants us to hear.
+Whether it’s with friends on the train, a couple at dinner, parents with their young children, or an employee at a meeting, it’s highly likely that the person being phubbed will feel unheard, disregarded, and disrespected.
+They might even turn to their own device, thus perpetuating the problem.
+When we are connected to our phones, we are unable to be attentive to those around us.
+We miss out on facial cues, body posture, changes in tone of voice, and often the actual content of what the other person wants us to hear.
 The need to learn how to unplug has never been more urgent.

 3. Have other options.
-So many of us turn to our phones to cure our boredom, but are there alternatives to this action?
-Instead of scrolling through your news feeds or refreshing your emails, maybe you could read a book, ask your partner to take a walk outside with you, or play a technology-free game with your family.
+Many of us turn to our phones to cure our boredom, but are there alternatives to this action?
+Instead of scrolling through your newsfeed or refreshing your emails, maybe you could read a book, ask your partner to take a walk outside with you, or play a technology-free game with your family.
 There are ways to cure boredom that don’t necessitate being on a device.

-Unplugging from technology is definitely difficult, especially given that so many of us rely on our phones for a variety of things from our alarm clock to news updates to pure entertainment.
+Unplugging from technology is definitely difficult, especially given that so many of us rely on our phones for a variety of things.
 However, the more you are plugged into your devices, the less you are plugged into your life, and the more you miss out on opportunities for a real, personal connection.
 If you follow these tips on how to unplug, you’ll find that you have a clearer mind and can begin, once again, connecting to those around you.